-The eustachian tubes help regulate ear pressure and drain excess fluid from the middle ear, moving it to the throat to be eliminated.
+help regulateear pressure and drain excess fluid from the middle ear.

-The canals in these tubes are tiny so blockages can happen for many reasons.
-Blocked eustachian tubes can cause discomfort and hearing problems, and any of these symptoms can be referred to as ETD.
+In addition, these canals are so tiny that blockages can happen for many reasons.
+Blocked eustachian tubes can cause discomfort and lead to hearing problems.
+Any of these symptoms can count as ETD.

-Simple changes in altitude or air pressure may also trigger ETD.
-Driving up a mountain or sitting in a plane can cause ETD, and even just riding the elevator in a tall building may be enough for some people to develop unpleasant symptoms.
+Moreover, ETD may stem from simple changes in altitude or air pressure.
+For instance, driving up a mountain or sitting in a plane can cause ETD.
+Even just riding the elevator in a tall building may be enough for some people to develop unpleasant symptoms.

-It is common to experience ETD occasionally, but some people get symptoms more regularly than others.
-People who smoke may be more at risk for experiencing ETD, as smoking damages the delicate hairs in the throat and middle ear.
+It is common to experience ETD occasionally, but some people have symptoms more often than others.

-Engaging in certain activities may also put a person more at risk for pressure changes, which could trigger ETD symptoms.
-These activities include things like:
+Engaging in certain activities may also put a person more at risk of pressure changes, which could trigger ETD symptoms.
+These activities include:

 - rock climbing